nikolaaswillaert/ImmoElizaDataAnalysis/README.md

 Run the **main.py** file to get train best possible model and the results will be written in 'output/XGB_best_model_details.txt')
 This model will be trained with the best hyperparameters (acquired through GridSearchCV)

+In the 'model_exploration.ipynb' notebook I have trained a set of different Linear and non-linear models to see how they would perform with my dataset.
+After the benchmark of these models I select the best one and fine tune the hyperparameters of the model to get the best possible result.

 ## :information_source: Overview
 We start from the **cleaned.csv** dataset we acquired from the Data cleaning (see data-exploration/Main_DataCleaning_notebook.ipynb)
 The models that have been used to **predict pricing based on several features**: